Table grapes levy and export charge

 Retail sale

-A sale to a person other than to a first purchaser or through a selling agent, buying agent, exporting agent or at a wholesale produce market.
+A sale to a person except to a business purchaser (whether bought directly or through a selling agent, buying agent or both) or to a consumer at a wholesale produce market.

 This includes: